Bryce-Summers/OSKAR/README.md

 3. Go to the python_to_openscad/ folder and run the newly generated output.py file.
 On my windows machine I can simply double click on it and it runs.
 (In the future, I would like to retool it such that the user simply clicks on the appropriate generator, rather than this way.)

 4. You should now see an OpenSCAD file called "output.scad" Try running it and hopefully you will see your desired output.

+TODO:
+ - Give each picture definition a local time.
+They get passed down through the tree of functions.
+ - Every picture definition has an iteration variable (i -> 'which') and a local time variable ('t' -> when)

+ - implement error messages (with line numbers) for files that are malformed.
+ - make some small changes to my Python Generator to have the generators run the output file from the OSKAR compiler, rather than the other way around.
+ - Upgrade compiler to OSKAR example spec v2.
+ - comment my compiler code, so it is easier for readers to know what is going on.